 Yes.
 The Office of Community Outreach will provide feedback on applications.
 A proposal can be resubmitted for consideration during the next award cycle.

 Proposals should include the intended date of completion.
-The expectation is that it will be completed in one calendar year from the award date.
+The expectation is that it will be completed within 18 months from the award date.